 Your homeowners' insurance policies may or may not provide coverage for your household goods for moving purposes.
 However, you should check with your own insurance agent to see if your existing homeowner/renters' policy covers your goods while in transit, while some policies may cover you be sure you have a written statement from your insurance company stating that your goods are covered while in transit.
 In some cases, you will find that your goods are covered against damages while the movers are in your home packing or unpacking, but not while the goods are in the movers' possession or transit.
 Get a clear written explanation of protection coverages.

 DO NOT FALL VICTIM!! to rogue or scrupulous movers.
 Do not let any mover tell you are 100% covered.
 You wont know until you have a costly claim and you will be on your own.

-On-Demand Moving Services assumes ownership and responsibility for the value of goods we transport.
+On-Demand Services, LLC assumes ownership and responsibility for the value of goods we transport.
 However, there are various levels of liability exposures and you should be aware of the level of protection provided and the charges for the options available.
 You should know and must choose the level of protection prior to your move.